Bruce Deifik, Former Owner of Ocean Resort Casino, Dies in Traffic Accident

 Bruce Deifik then bought TEN/Revel from Straub in January 2018 for $229 million.
 Deifik immediately made it known that his intention was to reopen the property, thanking New Jersey and Atlantic City for “their hospitality, thoughtfulness and professionalism.”
 He also said:

 And sure enough, Deifik opened the Revel, which he renamed to Ocean Resort Casino, on June 28th, 2018, the same day that the former Trump Taj Mahal was reopened as Hard Rock Atlantic City.
-It was an exciting day for the ocean town, as two of its formerly shuttered casinos were now back open; the weekend was a time for celebration.
+It was an exciting day for the ocean town, as two of its formerly shuttered casinos were now back open.
+That weekend was a time for celebration.

 “We are saddened to learn that Bruce Deifik, former owner of Ocean Resort Casino, has passed away,” said Diane Spiers, a spokeswoman for Ocean, in a statement to The Press of Atlantic City.
 “The Ocean family is grateful for Bruce having the vision to reopen this beautiful oceanfront property and employing over 3,000 members of our community.
 Our thoughts and prayers are with his family.”